MrBean355/dota2-gsi/README.md

 }
 ```

-The library is built with JDK 8, using these dependencies:

-- Ktor
-- KotlinX Serialization (JSON)
-- Kotlin Standard Library

-Check the [settings file](settings.gradle.kts) to see what versions are being used.
-They will be transitively pulled
-into the project, along with their own dependencies.

 ## Sample Code

 *Note: the library is written in Kotlin, but can be used from Java code as well.*

+0. **Important**: Dota 2 must be set up first!
+See [the Wiki](https://github.com/MrBean355/dota2-gsi/wiki/Dota-2-Setup)
+   for more information.
-1. Create a `GameStateServer` instance with the same port from the `.cfg` config file above.
+1. Create a `GameStateServer` instance with the _same port_ that was used when setting up Dota.
 2. Register at least one listener to get called when the game state changes.
 3. Start up the server!